marz1877/LRCv2/README.md

 sameasaudiofilename.chordpro           for chordpro
 ```

-1 file can have all 3 chords, meaning, translation
+1 file can have all 3 meaning, translation, chords

 ## 1.1 Metadata - .lrc version info